appl-rot13/UnarchivedStreamDownloader/README.md

 #### Search Settings

 - `ChannelIDs` - Set the channel ID(s) to be downloaded.
-- `Keywords` - Set the keyword(s) contained in the streaming title to be downloaded.
+- `Keywords` - Set the keyword(s) contained in the title or description of the stream to be downloaded.

 ```json
 "SearchSettings": {